 Susanne von Launs musical partners included singers Christiane Iven, Evelyn Herlitzius, Ruth Ziesak, Martin Kränzle and cellist Bohuslav Pavlas.

 Her solo repertoire extends from baroque to modern with emphasis on early classical and early romantic music.
-She enjoys playing the repertoire of less frequently performed composers such as Johann Christian Bach, Muzio Clementi and Franz Xaver Mozart, Wolfgang Amadeus’ son.
+She enjoys playing the repertoire of less frequently performed composers such as Johann Christian Bach and Franz Xaver Mozart, Wolfgang Amadeus’ son.

 Since 2002 she has played the historical instruments of the Beurmann collection in the "Museum für Kunst und Gewerbe" in Hamburg for public audiences.

-Her performances included recitals in the Handel Haus in Halle, in Berlin at the Friedenauer Kammerkonzerte, in the Beurmann Collection in Hamburg, in Kloster Michaelstein, in Fenton House in London, in the Cobbe Collection, at Finchcocks, in Salzburg for the Michael Haydn Society, in Vienna in the Haydn Haus, in Praha in the Villa Bertramka as well as in other European countries and in Japan.
+Her performances include recitals in the Handel Haus in Halle, in Berlin at the Friedenauer Kammerkonzerte, in the Beurmann Collection in Hamburg, in Kloster Michaelstein, in Fenton House in London, in the Cobbe Collection, at Finchcocks, in Salzburg for the Michael Haydn Society, in Vienna in the Haydn Haus and Marmorsaal, Neue Burg, Kunsthistorisches Museum, in Praha in the Villa Bertramka as well as in other European countries and in Japan.
+She lectured repeatedly at Weliki Novgorod State University and has been invited 10 times for piano recitals in Weliki Novgorod, Russia in 2019.